morskyjezek/si676-2025-activities/_posts/2025-09-11-lab-jekyll-dns.md

 due: 2025-09-18
 categories: activities web dns jekyll serverless labs
 canvas-link: https://umich.instructure.com/courses/779862/assignments/2877253
-key: #lab-3-key
+key: lab-3-key
 published: true
 ---

 This page contains the questions for the Lab on DNS and Jekyll

-_**NOTE:** If you already published your site during class, there may not really anything to turn in for this section.
-Hopefully you worked through these first steps in class._
+_**NOTE:** If you already published your site during class, there may not be much to complete for this section._

 ## Task 1: Set Up Jekyll and Publish Your Site